ACR -- Annual Ceremonial Review

 WHAT IS SUMMER TRAINING?

 Cadets have the opportunity to attend summer training at various Cadet Training Centres across the country.
 Summer training is anywhere between 1 and 6 weeks during summer break.
-New cadets will normally attend a General Training week while more experienced cadets can specialize in different areas of training such as music, marksmanship, leadership, fitness and sports, etc.
+First and second year cadets will normally attend local day training at a Cadet Activity Program, while cadets in third year and up can specialize in different areas of training such as music, marksmanship, leadership, fitness and sports, etc. on three week courses at cadet training centres across Canada.

 IS SUMMER TRAINING GUARANTEED?

 No. Cadets interested in summer training must submit an application but not every cadet will get an offer of participation.
 Each corps is allotted a certain number of spots for each course.
 We will however, attempt to get as many cadets to camp as we can.
 Offers of participation sometimes come in sporadically so not everyone will get their offers at the same time.
-In fact, it’s never too late to get an offer and you may have to drive your cadet to the Cadet Training Centre, generally either Blackdown (Borden) or Connaught (Kanata), on the day that courses start.
+Some offers may come in as late as two days into a course, if there are cadets who do not show up or who are sent home for medical reasons on arrival.

 CAN I GET HIGH SCHOOL CREDITS FOR BEING A CADET?